autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/00-topic-message-handling.md

 There is an enhanced method to take a message using `Subscription->take()` method only when it is needed.
 Here is a sample code to use `Subscription->take()` method executed as a timer or subscription callback to perform a main logic.
-In this case, a topic message is not taken by a subscription callback.
+In this case, a topic message is not obtained by a subscription callback.
 To be exact, you need to program your code so that a callback function is not called automatically.

 ```c++
   SteeringReport::SharedPtr msg;